 - ----- - (1) Except as otherwise noted, the directors, nominees and named executive officers, and the directors, nominees and executive officers as a group, have sole voting and investment power with respect to the shares listed. - (2) Each director, nominee and named executive officer, and all directors, nominees and executive officers as a group, own less than one percent of the outstanding shares of the Corporation's common stock. - (3) For each director who is not an officer or employee of the Corporation or any of its subsidiaries or equity companies, share amounts include shares issued pursuant to the Outside Directors' Stock Compensation Plan.
-See "Executive Compensation - Compensation of Directors." - (4) Includes 1,600 shares held by a trust for Mr. Bergstrom's son and daughter for which Mr. Bergstrom serves as trustee. - (5) In addition to the shares listed in the table which are beneficially owned, the following directors have stock credits allocated to their deferred compensation accounts as of December 31, 1997 under the Corporation's deferred compensation plan for directors: Mrs. Cafferty, 21,049 credits; Mr. Collins, 42,548 credits; Mr. Fifield, 2,746 credits; Mr. Levy, 5,746 credits; Mr. McPherson, 842 credits; Mr. Schmitt, 4,115 credits; and Mr. Tobias, 5,456 credits.
+See "Executive Compensation -- Compensation of Directors." - (4) Includes 1,600 shares held by a trust for Mr. Bergstrom's son and daughter for which Mr. Bergstrom serves as trustee.
+Also includes 5,000 shares held by Bergstrom Investments L.P., a partnership of which Mr. Bergstrom and his brother are general partners and their respective children are limited partners, and of which Mr. Bergstrom shares voting control. - (5) In addition to the shares listed in the table which are beneficially owned, the following directors have stock credits allocated to their deferred compensation accounts as of December 31, 1998 under the Corporation's deferred compensation plan for directors: Mrs. Cafferty, 21,496 credits; Mr. Collins, 44,402 credits; Mr. Fifield, 3,872 credits; Mr. Levy, 6,427 credits; Mr. McPherson, 1,431 credits; Mr. Schmitt, 5,096 credits; and Mr. Tobias, 6,248 credits.
 The accounts reflect the election of the directors to defer into stock credits compensation previously earned by them as directors of the Corporation.
 Although such directors are fully at risk as to the price of the Corporation's common stock represented by stock credits, such stock credits are not shares of stock and the directors do not have any rights as holders of common stock with respect to such stock credits.
-See "Executive Compensation-Compensation of Directors" for additional information concerning such deferred stock accounts. - (6) Includes 2,000 shares held by a trust for which Mr. Decherd serves as trustee and with respect to which Mr. Decherd disclaims beneficial ownership.
-Also includes 1,200 shares held by Mr. Decherd's son. - (7) Includes the following shares which could be acquired within 60 days of December 31, 1997 by: Mr. Donehower, 178,206 shares; Mr. Everbach, 145,118 shares; Mr. Falk, 216,736 shares; Mr. Sanders, 738,718 shares; Ms. Seifert, 204,092 shares; and all directors, nominees and executive officers as a group, 1,891,340 shares.
-Also, shares of common stock held by the trustee of the Corporation's Salaried Employees Incentive Investment Plan for the benefit of, and which are attributable to the accounts in the plan of, the respective directors, nominees and executive officers above are included in this table. - (8) Mr. McPherson shares voting and investment power with respect to 6,200 shares - (9) Excludes 21,760 shares held in trust for the benefit of Mr. Sanders' children with respect to which Mr. Sanders disclaims beneficial ownership. - (10) Voting and investment power with respect to 6,200 of such shares is shared.
+See "Executive Compensation -- Compensation of Directors" for additional information concerning such deferred stock accounts. - (6) Includes 1,200 shares held by Mr. Decherd's son, who has sole voting and investment power with respect to such shares. - (7) Includes the following shares which could be acquired within 60 days of December 31, 1998 by: Mr. Donehower, 239,005 shares; Mr. Everbach, 205,917 shares; Mr. Falk, 284,735 shares; Mr. Sanders, 859,717 shares; Ms. Seifert, 254,391 shares; and all directors, nominees and executive officers as a group, 2,284,474 shares.
+Also, shares of common stock held by the trustee of the Corporation's Salaried Employees Incentive Investment Plan for the benefit of, and which are attributable to the accounts in the plan of, the respective directors, nominees and executive officers above are included in this table. - (8) Includes 1,140 shares held by Mr. Donehower's daughter with respect to which Mr. Donehower shares voting and investment power with his daughter. - (9) Mr. McPherson shares voting and investment power with respect to 6,200 $\,$ shares. - (10) Includes 5,000 shares acquired by Mr. Tobias on January 29, 1999. - (11) Voting and investment power with respect to 12,340 of such shares is shared.